gyulanemeth/bluefox.email/docs/integrations/zapier.md

 ### Send Transactional Email
 Click on "Send Transactional Email" action to set it up.
-Here you can send a transactional email to a specified contact.
-You will need to provide email as mandatory and custom properties that you have in your project these are optional though.
+Here you can send a transactional email to a specified email.
+You will need to provide email as mandatory and custom properties in data field that you have in your project these are optional though.

 ![screenshot of bluefox email send transactional email action in zapier](./zapier-send-transactional-email-action.webp)

 ### Send Triggered Email
 Click on "Send Triggered Email" action to set it up.
 Here you can send a triggered email based on specific events.
-You will need to provide email as mandatory and custom properties that you have in your project.
+You will need to provide emails and if needed custom properties in data field that you have in your project.

 ![screenshot of bluefox email send triggered email action in zapier](./zapier-send-triggered-email-action.webp)